 Green leafy vegetables

 A daily dose of sunlight will help the body increase vitamin D levels.
 Take a brisk 10-minute walk early in the morning for physical exercise.
-Take herbal remedies, such as ginseng, to help improve the body's immune system.

 Be careful not to over-expose the body to the sun because some immunosuppressants can increase the risk of skin rash and allergic reactions.
 Always consult your medical doctor before starting alternative therapies or herbal treatments.